Year 1838

 October 27: Tension had been growing, between Mormon and “Gentile”

-settlers, as the Mormons would call their neighbors.
+settlers, as the Mormons called their neighbors.
 Boggs issues an executive

 order calling on authorities and state militia to take action: “The Mormons must be